Updated 1/2005

 Does this describe something that happened in Nazi Germany?
 China?
 Under the rule of the Taliban?
 No, this happened right here in Omaha, Nebraska, USA, to a local store owner, John Haltom, nicknamed "Dr. John."

 The materials Haltom was prosecuted for selling at the Dr. John's store are just X rated videos showing people who are consenting adults having sex.
-These X rated videos are sold in a store only accessible by those 18 and older who want to look at porn.
+These porn videos are sold in a store only accessible by those 18 and older who want to look at porn.
 After a minor did buy a video from the Dr. John's store, the store upgraded its ID policy and now cards everyone upon entry.
 There are no peep show booths or theaters for these movies at the Dr. John's store.
 The videos cannot be watched until the customer gets to the privacy of their own home.
 And of course, the videos are totally harmless, Haltom was sentenced to jail for a truly victimless "crime."
 Anybody who is offended by these videos can simply make the decision not to visit the store.

-Even if the Dr. Johns store was forced to close, the same kind of porn videos that Haltom was prosecuted for selling would still be readily available in the Omaha metro area in the cities of Bellevue, Council Bluffs, and over the Internet.
-In fact, one of the Bellevue video stores that rents porn, Couch Potato Video at 51st & Harrison St., is literally on the Bellevue-Omaha Border.
-In this area, the dividing line between Bellevue and Omaha runs along Harrison St. If this store was on the other side of Harrison St., it would be in Omaha.
-The other Bellevue video rental store that has a porn section, Captain Video at 708 Ft.
-Crook Rd, is only a couple of miles outside of Omaha.
-In Council Bluffs, the Adult Emporium, a porn shop at 32nd & Broadway, is right across the bridge from downtown Omaha.
-Although years ago former Nebraska Attorney General Don Stenberg did attempt to force Bellevue and other Sarpy County video stores to stop renting porn, he was unsuccessful.
+During the time Conboy was trying to force the Dr. Johns store to shut down, the same kind of porn videos were still readily available in other cities in the metro area anyway.
+In fact, a Bellevue store that rented porn, Couch Potato Video on 51st & Harrison St., was literally on the Bellevue-Omaha Border.
+In this area, the dividing line between Bellevue and Omaha runs along Harrison St. If this store had been on the other side of Harrison St., it would have been in Omaha.
+Another Bellevue video store that rented porn, Captain Video on Fort Crook Rd, was only a couple of miles outside of Omaha.
+In Council Bluffs, the Romantix Adult Emporium, a porn shop at 32nd & Broadway, is right across the bridge from downtown Omaha.
+Although in the 1990s former Nebraska Attorney General Don Stenberg did attempt to force Bellevue and other Sarpy County video stores to stop renting porn, he was unsuccessful.
 Fortunately, in 1994 and 1998, the Sarpy County Court ruled that the Bellevue video stores have the First Amendment Right to rent the videos.
 The Sarpy County Court's decision was upheld by the Nebraska State Supreme Court in 1999 (Omaha World Herald, 8/27/99).
-All of this material is also just a point and click away to anyone in Omaha with an Internet connection.
-The US Supreme Court has declared Internet decency laws to be unconstitutional.

-The complaints about obscene materials at the Dr. Johns store that later resulted in Haltom's prosecution might have come from members of the fundamentalist anti-porn group Omaha for Decency.
+group Omaha for Decency.
 This group, led by chairperson Don Kohls, monitors the contents of local book and video stores and tries to convince stores to remove materials that are against the group's religion.
 Omaha for Decency also pressures cities to use unconstitutional obscenity laws to prosecute and/or intimidate stores who sell or rent sexually explicit material.
 In the case of the Bellevue video stores, Omaha for Decency was directly responsible for former Nebraska Attorney General Don Stenberg's failed attempt to have porn videos removed from the stores' shelves.
 In the early 1990s, members of Omaha for Decency began complaining to the Sarpy County Attorney's office about the porn videos.
 Michael Wellman, the Sarpy County Attorney at the time, said that the only complaints his office ever received about the videos came from members of Omaha for Decency.
 Obviously nobody else in the Omaha metro area cared what adults viewed in the privacy of their own homes.
-(Since the Bellevue video stores do not have any peep show booths or theaters for these movies, the movies can only be viewed in the privacy of customers' homes.)
+(Since the Bellevue video stores did not have any peep show booths or theaters for these movies, the movies could only be viewed in the privacy of customers' homes.)
 When Wellman's office refused to use unconstitutional obscenity laws to prosecute the stores, members of Omaha for Decency began complaining to then Nebraska Attorney General Don Stenberg.
 Stenberg then attempted to force the stores to remove their porn sections.
 Stenberg's actions were a direct result of complaints from Omaha for Decency, not from the actions of law enforcement, politicians, the general public, or local prosecutors.
 Fortunately, the courts ruled against Don Stenberg and for the video stores' First Amendment Rights to carry the videos.
 If it hadn't been for Omaha for Decency, these stores may never have had to go to court.

 Omaha for Decency claims that eliminating porn would reduce sex crimes.
 (Research does not support this claim.
 This is discussed on

 another section of this site.)
 But it is obvious that Omaha for Decency really just wants to use the law to force their religious beliefs on everyone.
 In the Sunday, July 9, 2000 Omaha World Herald (page 10-B), Omaha for Decency ran a full page anti-porn newspaper ad entitled "Open Letter of Concern Regarding Obscenity In Our Community."
-The ad was signed by local pastors and ministers showing their support for the criminal prosecution of Omaha stores that carry sexually explicit videos.
+The ad was signed by local pastors and ministers showing their support for the criminal prosecution of Omaha stores such as Dr. John's that carry porn.
 In this ad, Omaha for Decency stated that porn videos "violate God's guidelines in Holy Scripture."
 Omaha for Decency also stated in the ad "That when God's standards are rejected, culture inevitably becomes debased and corrupt...They are given over to 'statutes that were not good and laws they could not live by.'
 (Ezekiel 20:24-25)."
-Also, as reported on Nebraska Public Television's website, the following is Omaha for Decency Chairperson Don Kohls' argument for prosecuting those who distribute sexually explicit materials.
+Also, as reported on Nebraska Public Television, the following is Omaha for Decency Chairperson Don Kohls' argument for prosecuting those who distribute sexually explicit materials.
 Kohls stated, "In the Garden of Eden, the virtue of man was stripped away, and the only way that that virtue can be returned is by Jesus Christ being Lord over our sexual desires."
-Wonder how these censors would like it if someone from their church was jailed just because some Christian material they distributed was deemed to violate the guidelines of some other religion's God?
-Censorship is censorship.

 Conboy, is this why you prosecute the sales of porn videos?

-"People who do not feel secure about a relationship or their own sexual attractiveness may feel negatively about sexual videos...These videos usually use actors who are..."well endowed," so that any comparison...can reinforce an INSECURE viewer's low opinion of her or his own body."
+"People who do not feel secure about a relationship or their own sexual attractiveness may feel negatively about sexual videos...These videos usually use actors who are..."well endowed," so that any comparison...can reinforce an insecure viewer's low opinion of her or his own body."

-----June Reinisch, Ph.D., New Report on Sex (1990), St Martin's Press
+----June Reinisch, PhD, New Report on Sex (1990), St Martin's Press

 Omaha Anti-Censorship Home